TassianaMilka/Html-and-Css-Milka-Design-Programming-/README.md

 # Summary in English

-In this repository will be placed all the projects destined to Milka Design Programming for access and identification and Screenshots are on Pinterest.
+In this repository will be placed all the projects destined to Milka Design Programming for access in identification and Screenshots are on Pinterest.

 1.Each project in its folders;